Lerer/cic2-workshop/002-custom-login.md

-# Login page - UI Customization

-## 2.0 Intro to Login UI Customization
+# Intro to Login UI Customization

 In this task, we will customize the login page